buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 In Buildbot-0.8.3 and higher, slaves provide their environment variables to the master on connect.
-These can be copied into Buildbot properties with the :class:`SetPropertiesFromEnv` step.
+These can be copied into Buildbot properties with the :bb:step:`SetPropertiesFromEnv` step.
 Pass a variable or list of variables in the ``variables`` parameter, then simply use the values as properties in a later step.